ngotrang2109/retail-product-lifecycle-pricing/docs/Business_requirements.md

 | FR4 | Product prioritization effectiveness | Consistency of prioritized product list across teams |
 | FR5 | Forecast reliability                 | Forecast vs actual sales trend comparison     |
 | FR6 | Operational response efficiency      | Reduction in process steps, Decision turnaround time from insight to action |

+---

+## 9. Review & Governance
+- Lifecycle and pricing rules are reviewed periodically
+- Adjustments are made based on business performance and market conditions
+- Final approval is owned by the Business and Pricing teams